 The Department of Chemistry and Biochemistry is approved by the American Chemical Society providing students a curriculum to earn an ACS-certified degree in chemistry in addition to their undergraduate degrees in chemistry and biochemistry.
+A new undergraduate program leading to a degree in Chemistry with a concentration in Business began enrollment of students in Fall 2020.
 There are also numerous graduate programs offered including a combined BS/MS and an MS in Chemistry with an optional concentration in Biochemistry.
 Our graduate programs prepare students to advance the frontiers of knowledge and to assume positions of leadership within the scientific and business communities.

 Located in Richardson Hall, we have teaching laboratories for introductory, general, organic, physical, analytical and biochemistry courses.
 Research and instrument labs fill the remaining spaces, used for both coursework and faculty and student research.
-When using the labs it is important to know the safety protocols, information found on the Safety Manuals & Resources page.
+When using the labs it is important to know the safety protocols.
 We also abide by the principals or green chemistry, both in our teachings and in the lab.

-The Department is dedicated to teaching chemistry and biochemistry in a stimulating environment that provides ample opportunity for hands-on experimentation and individual research.
-Our mission is to prepare and position articulate and creative individuals for careers or advanced studies in chemistry, biochemistry and chemistry-based sciences including medicine and pharmacology, expedited by our Articulation Programs, biotechnology and bioengineering.
+The Department is dedicated to teaching in a stimulating environment providing ample opportunity for hands-on experimentation and individual research.
+Our mission is preparing and positioning motivated individuals for careers or advanced studies in chemistry, biochemistry and chemistry-based sciences.
+This includes fields such as medicine and pharmacology, expedited by our Articulation Programs, biotechnology and bioengineering.
 With this mission in mind, all students involved in our programs can expect to:

-- Understand the physical and chemical behavior of matter
+- establish an understanding of the physical and chemical behavior of matter

-- the ability to think logically and clearly
+- develop the ability to think logically and clearly

-- critically evaluating experimental data and the scientific literature
+- critically evaluating experimental data and scientific literature

-- personal disciplines such as organization and time management
+- improve personal disciplines such as organization and time management

 Chemistry and biochemistry form the core of the physical and life sciences.
-As a result, the Department is expected to play a central role in the transmission, expansion and application of knowledge.
-To fulfill this responsibilty we:
+As a result, the Department plays a central role in the transmission, expansion and application of knowledge.
+We achieve this through:

-- promote a scholarly climate conducive to intellectual growth
+- promotion of a scholarly climate conducive to intellectual growth

-- offer graduate programs that are highly regarded
+- offering graduate programs that are highly regarded

-- foster significant research and scholarly activities in chemistry, biochemistry and interdisciplinary fields.
+- fostering significant research and scholarly activities in chemistry, biochemistry and interdisciplinary fields.